ColdTrick/elasticsearch/README.md

 Return an `\ColdTrick\ElasticSearch\Client` to be used for the search.
 This allows you to alter the search parameters in Elasticsearch.

 Params contain:
 - `search_params`: an array of the search parameters as provided by Elgg search

+#### 'to:entity:before', 'elasticsearch'

+Change the Elasticsearch hit data before it's converted to an `ElggEntity`

+Params contain:
+- `hit`: the result from Elasticsearch
+- `search_params`: an array of the search parameters as provided by Elgg search

 #### 'to:entity', 'elasticsearch'